-- c.
-For the period from January 1, 2013 to December 31, 2015, the negotiated fee for service increase for CPMC shall not exceed 5% annually as compared to the prior fiscal year fee for service rates, and for the following seven (7) years CPMC shall limit annualized increases to no more than the Medical Rate of Inflation plus 1.5% (the "Annual Rate Increase").
-Fee for service rates include those services paid on a percentage of charge, case rate, or per diem rate and encompass all rates charged to the City Insurers on an encounter or per service basis.
-Such annual fee for service increase computation shall be on an aggregated blended basis computed on the previous year rates and services and shall not include incentives payments or shared savings payments earned by the facility.
-This means that, for the same claims from the previous year (priced on the current year's rates as compared to the prior year), the increase in the amount shall not exceed the Annual Rate Increase.
-The City Insurers may change periodically and the application of this limit is contingent on CPMC having a contract to participate in the network for HSS members with the applicable City Insurer.
-These limits shall apply only to services provided to HSS members. - d.
-CPMC will include and provide reasonable access to City representatives related wellness and quality initiatives that impact HSS Members that participate in these types of programs administered or supported by CPMC ("ACO Program"). - e.
-CPMC and the City shall, if requested by the City, jointly engage an independent third party actuary acceptable to all parties (the "Independent Actuary"), with not less than ten (10) years experience, to verify whether CPMC has satisfied the Annual Rate Increase commitment above; provided however, the applicable City Insurer has also consented to such actuarial review and CPMC participates in the network with that City Insurer for HSS members.
+- f.
+CPMC will provide reasonable access to City representatives to be included in related wellness and quality initiatives that impact HSS Members that participate in these types of programs administered or supported by CPMC ("ACO Program"). - CPMC and the City shall, if requested by the City within one year of the end of g. the applicable fiscal year, jointly engage an independent third party actuary acceptable to all parties (the "Independent Actuary"), with not less than ten (10) years experience, to verify for the prior fiscal year, whether CPMC has satisfied the Annual Rate Increase commitment outlined in Section 12-(c) above and verify the Non-Participating Provider Rates were applied as agreed in Section 12-(e) above; provided however, the applicable City Insurer has also consented to such actuarial review and CPMC has a contract with that City Insurer to participate in at least one HSS member product/network.
 The Independent Actuary shall be a "disinterested person", which is someone who is not now, and within the preceding five (5) years has not been, employed or hired by, or had a business relationship with, either Party or any entity owned or controlled in whole or in part by either Party.
-Other than requests for information initiated by the Independent Actuary to a party, all City and CPMC communications with the Independent Actuary shall be in writing and delivered to all parties, or in a joint meeting with City and CPMC staff present.
-CPMC and the City shall hire the Independent Actuary using a standard contracting form approved by all the parties, with confidentiality required of all of the parties for all information reviewed by the Independent Actuary.
+CPMC and the City shall hire the Independent Actuary using a standard contracting form approved by all the Parties, with confidentiality required of all of the Parties for all information reviewed by the Independent Actuary.
 CPMC and the City shall pay one-half of the cost of the contract, although CPMC shall reimburse the City for its share as a City Cost under the Agreement (and the Independent Actuary shall not be informed of CPMC's reimbursement obligation).
 Because the City is not paying for the Independent Actuary, the City's contracting provisions in the San Francisco Administrative Code will not apply.
-The Independent Actuary shall determine and inform all the parties, in a writing delivered jointly to CPMC and the City, and the City Insurer whether CPMC has satisfied the Annual Rate Increase commitment (and if not, the percentage by which CPMC has exceeded the permitted Annual Rate Increase and the increased costs to the City or the City

-Insurer resulting from CPMC's failure to adhere to the Annual Rate Increase limit).
-The determination of the Independent Actuary shall be final and binding on all the Parties.
-If CPMC exceeded the permitted Annual Rate Increase, then CPMC shall pay to the City Insurers, within thirty (30) days of receipt of the Independent Actuary's determination, the amount of the increased costs as determined by the Independent Actuary.
-Data and information supporting the results of such actuarial review shall remain confidential among the parties, the applicable City Insurer and the Independent Actuary.
+The Independent Actuary shall determine and inform the Parties, in a writing delivered jointly to CPMC and the City, whether CPMC has satisfied the Annual Rate Increase commitment and the Non-Participating Provider Rate commitment.
+The determination of the Independent Actuary shall be final and binding on the Parties.
+If CPMC exceeded the permitted Annual Rate Increase or the Non-Participating Provider Rate commitment, then CPMC shall pay to the HSS Trust Fund within thirty (30) days of receipt of the Independent Actuary's determination, for its non-performance and as liquidated damages, the amount of the difference between the amount paid by the applicable City Insurer to CPMC and the amount payable to CPMC by City Insurers consistent with those commitments as determined by the Independent Actuary.
+The information reviewed by the Independent Actuary shall remain confidential.

-f.
+h.
 While CPMC must limit Annual Rate Increases as described above, nothing in this Exhibit shall limit a City Insurers' right or willingness to accept or reject any proposed Annual Rate Increase, or to negotiate a lower Annual Rate Increase, in any fiscal year.
-The Annual Rate Increases set forth above represent the maximum increases that CPMC may charge to City Insurers for which CPMC participates in the HSS member's network.
-CPMC and the City agree to work together in good faith to keep health costs as low as possible, and the City does not necessarily expect increases at the maximum levels identified above.
+The Annual Rate Increases set forth above represent the maximum increases that CPMC may charge to City Insurers for which CPMC participates in the HSS member's product.
+CPMC and the City agree to work together in good faith to keep health costs as low as possible, and the City expects that the increases be less than the maximum levels identified above.

-13. Books and Records.
+12. Books and Records.